amitmalakariitb/22b0443_IntroToAppDev/README.md

-# 3 unique features i added
+# 3 unique features I added

 1. edit expense: it also edits the expense in database.
 2.  chart: make a piechart of expenses according to its category.